iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 It will require every `Subject` except for the "root" to have its `Parent` property reference another `Subject`.
 The system handler also prevents the "root" `Subject` from ever being deleted.

+### Channel

+A `Channel` is associated with one or more `Subject`s and `InformationPartitionElement`s that are a root of the element-hierarchy under its influence, via the `ElementIsRootOfChannel` relationship.
+It is captured by the `Channel` navigation-property on the `IChannelRootElement` mix-in.

 ### Category

 Categories should be standardized by domain groups where possible.
 They generally correlate with groups of BIS Element classes, or a single base class.